Marine Equipment in Kenya: A Complete Guide for Fishers, Aquaculture Farmers, and Coastal Operators

 2. Life-Saving Equipment

-• Life jackets: KES 2,000 – 8,000
+• Life jackets (KES 2,000 – 8,000)

 3. Marine Ropes and Lines

-• Polypropylene ropes: Lightweight, floatable, and water-resistant.
+• Polypropylene ropes: Floatable, water-resistant

-• Polyester ropes: Resistant to UV and abrasion.
+• Polyester ropes: Resistant to UV and abrasion

-• Sisal & manila ropes: Eco-friendly but less durable.
+• Sisal & Manila ropes: Eco-friendly, but less durable

-KES 300 – 1,200 per meter depending on thickness and material.
+Cost Range (2025): KES 300 – 1,200 per meter depending on thickness and material

 4. Anchoring and Mooring Equipment